mbkde/pbc/knownlimitations.md

 * All containers in ECS task need to fit on single EC2 instance in ASG.
 The UI will allow to define larger container sizes but the such agents will not be able to materialize.

 * We've only tested with close to unlimited license in terms of number of agents available.
-Unclear what happens when you run out of license count.
+[Issue 13](https://bitbucket.org/atlassian/per-build-container/issues/13/bamboo-pbc-build-fails-when-license-limit) added some limit handling but might not be bulletproof.

 * Our Bamboo instance once in a while end up in trouble when they try to start 500+ agent at about the same time.